 The vast majority of people today are suffering nutritional deficiencies and hormonal or metabolic disorders that affect all aspects of health and wellness.
 Nearly 2/3 of Americans are overweight and 1/2 are obese.
-I know that for many of these patients who are struggling with their weight, an undiagnosed thyroid problem is likely to blame.
+For many of these patients who are struggling with their weight, an undiagnosed thyroid problem is likely to blame.
 Thyroid dysfunction is an insidious scourge afflicting millions—millions who have no idea that there is answer, that they can feel better, that they’re not simply getting old.

 Most of us do not appreciate the degree to which our overall body function is dependent on our thyroid.
 The hormones produced by the thyroid gland create power for every cell in your body.
 Your thyroid is the key that turns each and every cell on and determines the speed at which the cell’s DNA can do what it’s genetically programmed to do.
 Although the thyroid’s primary role is the secretion of thyroid hormone and the regulation of weight, thyroid hormone affects every cell in your body: it turns your food into energy.

 Thyroid dysfunction is among the most under-diagnosed conditions today.
 And it is no coincidence that this clinical trend is manifested in the dramatic nationwide increase in obesity, diabetes, heart disease, and hypertension, and low-T. What’s worse, as we age, our thyroid function begins to decline—this decline, sometimes referred to as thyropause, can begin at any age, and often occurs in patients as young as their twenties.
-I have learned that is never too early to check your thyroid and recommend that my patients repeat these tests annually.
+It is never too early to check your thyroid and Dr. Prewitt recommends that patients repeat these tests annually.